Tornadoes of 2015: April 20 (Brazil)

 A long-tracked, rain-wrapped F3 wedge tornado spawned by a supercell thunderstorm struck the city of Xanxerê, Santa Catarina in Brazil during the afternoon of April 20, resulting in major damage.
 Approximately 500 homes were damaged in the city, many of which lost their roofs and exterior walls, and some smaller homes were completely destroyed.
 Many trees and power lines were downed, trees were snapped and debarked, vehicles were overturned, and industrial buildings sustained severe damage as well.
 Two people lost their lives.
 Additionally, 120 people were injured, 15 critically.
 The meteorological consulting agency MetSul Meteorologia stated it was one of the largest tornadoes ever recorded in Brazil.
 Roughly 1,000 people were forced out of their homes due to the storm.
 The city of Ponte Serrada was struck by an F1 tornado on the same day.

 April 26 (Pakistan)

 A storm, initially described as a "mini cyclone," later determined to be a tornado, struck the Valley of Peshawar in Khyber Pakhtunkhwa, Pakistan, killing 45 people and injuring at least 162.

 May

-There were 414 tornadoes reported in the U.S. in May, of which 383 were confirmed.